Learn about who we are, what we believe

 Prior to joining Frazier, Bhaskar was President of Valeant Pharmaceuticals, where he led the company’s international operations and business development activities.
 He joined Valeant through its acquisition of Dow Pharmaceutical Sciences, where he had been President and CEO.
 Before Dow, Bhaskar worked at Mylan Pharmaceuticals in several capacities, including EVP of Scientific Affairs at Bertek Pharmaceuticals, a Mylan subsidiary, and as General Manager of the Dermatology Division.
 Earlier, he worked at Penederm, a skincare and drug-delivery company, as VP of R&D. Bhaskar holds a PhD in pharmaceutics, an MS in industrial pharmacy and a BS in pharmacy.

-Andrew is a US board-certified physician in both Critical Care Medicine and Emergency Medicine.
-He received his MD from The George Washington University School of Medicine in Washington, DC, and has held academic and clinical appointments at the Mayo Clinic, Stanford VA Palo Alto Medical Center, Oregon Health & Science University, the University of Arizona and the Washington Township Medical Foundation.
+Andrew received his MD from The George Washington University School of Medicine in Washington, DC, and a postdoctoral diploma in translational science from the Mayo Clinic Graduate School of Biomedical Sciences.
+He has held academic and clinical appointments at Oregon Health & Science University, the University of Arizona, the Washington Township Medical Foundation and the Banner Health System.

 Bill is Founder and Managing Partner of Flying L Partners and a Founder and Managing Director of Versant Ventures.
 He has over two decades of operations experience in the healthcare industry and specializes in early-stage investing in medical devices.
 Prior to co-founding Versant Ventures, Bill was a general partner at Brentwood Venture Capital.
 He was previously Founder, Chairman and CEO of Chiron Vision, which was sold to Bausch and Lomb in 1997.
 Prior to Chiron Vision, Bill founded and served as President of American Medical Optics, a division of American Hospital Supply Corporation, which was sold to Allergan in 1986.
 Later, he served on the board of their successor company, Advanced Medical Optics, which was acquired by Abbott in 2009 and then by Johnson and Johnson in 2016.